 When you visit an EyeMed Vision Care network provider, you will typically receive a higher level of coverage from the plan.
-If you choose to visit a non- provider, you will still have coverage but may not receive as high of a benefit.
-In addition, with a non-provider you must pay for services up front and submit a claim to EyeMed Vision Care for reimbursement.
+If you choose to visit a non-network provider, some services may not be covered and for others you may not receive as high of a benefit.
+In addition, with a non-network provider you must pay for services up front and submit a claim to EyeMed Vision Care for reimbursement.